Raverbury/CO3069_Assignment/README.md

 ## Notes
 It is obvious that ```python defacecheck.py update``` must be executed before ```python defacecheck.py run``` based on commonsense or it will throw some errors that I can't be bothered to label.

+Use python/python3 and pip/pip3 based on your OS.